GorgeousGeorge90/new_todo/README.md

 powered by __Supabase API__.

-If you have account, you can enter or you also have an opportunity to create new account!
+If you have account, you can fill name and password inputs and sign in!

+If you don't have account:

+* enter the unique name min 3 letters;
+* enter password min 3 letters;

 ***